developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-array to customize the dialog that will be presented to the Device User to collect information that will be included in generated Bug Reports.
+Use this *Sub-array* to customize the dialog that will be presented to the Device User to collect information that will be included in generated Bug Reports.

 **Detail Information:**